-Congratulations for applying to join the Torc team!
-You’ve chosen to work to forward your career with a group of innovative engineers who have spent over a decade working to increase safety, accessibility, and freedom through autonomous technology.
+Congratulations for applying to Torc!
+You’ve chosen to forward your career with a group of innovative engineers who have spent over a decade working to increase safety, accessibility, and freedom through autonomous technology.

 You’ve submitted your application, what happens next?
 The process varies from role to role, but generally we use a combination of technical assessments, remote interviews, and the on-site interview to get to know you.
 Our dedicated hiring team will reach out to you about each step in the process.

 The timeline: engineering roles

 Engineers at Torc get to work on some of the most interesting, challenging, and rewarding projects in autonomous technology.

 Depending on the role, you may be sent one or more coding assessments to help us determine the correct placement for you.
 You also may complete a live CodePair interview with a Torc’r.
 Check out this CodePair interview checklist from HackerRank to help you prepare.